corbado/flutter-passkeys/packages/corbado_auth_firebase/README.md

 # Corbado Auth Firebase for Flutter

+> **⚠️ Important Note:** This package is currently broken and will be fixed in the future.
+There is no specific ETA on when the fix will be available.

 A Flutter package that allows you to make use of passkeys together with Firebase.
 This package should be used in addition to [firebase_auth](https://pub.dev/packages/firebase_auth).
 It can be used to add passkeys support to an existing Firebase project (with already existing users)